SamyNassar/matrix-flatten/README.md

 # Matrix Flatten
-Flat 3D matrix to a 1D victor.
+Flat 3D matrix to a 1D vecFtor.

 ## What is that?